Heavy-tailed and Horseshoe priors for regression and sparse Besov rates: Introduction

 {\em Oversmoothed heavy-Tailed (OT) priors.} Following \cite{AC}, the choice of scalings $(\sigma_k)$ in \eqref{def : priork} we argue in favour, is a deterministic decay which is (slightly) faster than any polynomial in $k$: for some $\nu >0$ and all $k\ge 1$, we set

 For any specific choice of the density $h$ satisfying assumptions (H1)-(H2)-(H3), and any fixed $\nu>0$, the resulting prior is an instance of what we call the OT-prior.
 The idea behind this prior is to shrink small values of the observed noisy coefficients by the deterministic small scaling factors $\sigma_k$, while the heavy-tails of the $\zeta_k$ will enable the prior to capture substantial signals with high probability, see \cite[Section 2]{AC} for a more detailed intuition.
-Although the results below hold for any $\nu >0$, for simplicity we restrict the proofs to the case $\nu = 1$ (the proofs stay the same for different values of $\nu$).
-The value of the hyper-parameter $\nu$ has relatively little effect on the non-asymptotic behavior of the posterior: across all simulations presented in Section \ref{sec:sims}, we take the same value $\nu =1/2$.
+The results below show that the posterior contracts at the minimax rate up to log-factors depending on $\kappa$ and $\nu >0$.
+Although theory suggests taking $\nu$ as small as possible, finite noise precision effects lead us not to choose $\nu$ too small: since the value of the hyper-parameter $\nu$ has relatively little effect on the non-asymptotic behavior of the posterior, across all simulations presented in Section \ref{sec:sims}, we take the same value $\nu =1/2$.

 \textit{Student and Horseshoe priors}.
 We consider two specific classes of distributions for $\zeta_k$ in \eqref{def : priork}.
 The first is the class of Student distributions with at least one degree of freedom, that verify (H1)-(H2)-(H3).
 The second is the Horseshoe prior with parameter $\sigma_k >0$,